l1legend/Network-Encryption-Scanner/README.md

 Follow the steps below:

 ### Setting up a Local Server
-1. Create a file on your desktop named "testserver".
+1. Create a file on your desktop named "TestServer".
 (You can place this file in any directory, and the scanner should still locate the file.)
 2. Within this folder, open a text editor (like Notepad) and create a file named "flag".
-Save it as `flag.txt`.
+Save it as `password.txt`.
-3. Add any content to `flag.txt` and save.
+3. Add any text to `password.txt` and save.
 4. Open a terminal or command prompt and navigate to the `testserver` directory.
 5. Use the `dir` (or `ls` on Linux/Mac) command.
 You should see the `flag.txt` file listed.
 6. Start a local server on port 80 with the command: `python -m http.server 80`